 One of the challenges with using social media for business is that it’s so new.
-LinkedIn has over 175 million professionals on it, but it’s not even 10 years old yet.
-It makes perfect sense that we’re still grappling with how to actually use the platform in our day to day business lives, because in business, there’s a lot on the line.
-We know that if we post an embarrassing picture on Facebook, a few of our work friends might see it, but if we make a mistake on LinkedIn, all of our professional connections will see it and it could hurt our career.
+LinkedIn has over 500 million professionals on it, but it’s not even 15 years old yet.
+It makes perfect sense that we’re still grappling with how to actually use the platform in our day to day business lives.
+Especially because in business, there’s a lot on the line.
+We know that if we post an embarrassing picture on Facebook, a few of our work friends might see it.
+But if we make a mistake on LinkedIn, all of our professional connections will see it and it could hurt our career.

-- Giving a “Because” – People love to know why something is happening.
-It may sound strange, but when you reach out on LinkedIn, tell them why you are doing it.
+People love to know why something is happening.
+When you reach out on LinkedIn, tell them why you are doing it.
 It helps give some context for your request.
 It can be as simple as saying, “I wanted to see if you’d introduce me to the person at your company who is responsible for ______ because I would feel a lot more comfortable than if I had to cold call them.”

-- Expressing Gratitude – We’re all busy, so the fact that they even read your message and considered your request is great.
-Let them know you appreciate it, and let them know you appreciate their effort no matter the result.
+We’re all busy, so the fact that they even read your message and considered your request is great.
+Let them know you appreciate it.
+And let them know you appreciate their effort no matter the result.
 From the very first message, be very clear with your gratitude.
-And if they do help with an introduction or some information, take a few minutes to compose a nice thank-you note.
+If they do help with an introduction or some information, take a few minutes to compose a nice thank-you note.
 You can even send it through LinkedIn.

 These four steps are great for asking for help from all of your contacts.
 It doesn’t matter whether they are someone you see every day or once a year.
 But remember that much of the value of LinkedIn lies in your ability to build relationships with the people in your network on a consistent basis.
 One of the best ways to use it is to invest some time and attention on your network When you do this, you’ll find that when you need to ask for help, it’s an easy and natural process.